-Agitational terror is likely to grasp at much larger goals-'revolution' of some kind, or 'national liberation'.
+Agitational terror is likely to grasp at much more extensive, longerterm goals: 'revolution' of some kind, or 'national liberation'.
 Some of these goals are more feasible than others.
-In the colonial context, a cost-benefit analysis may plausibly favour a terrorist strategy, since imperial rulers may be prepared to cut their losses and quit.
-In internal conflict, the stakes are usually much higher-the survival of the political elite or even its hegemonic structure ('private property', 'capitalist institutions').
-For this elite, no benefit is likely to outweigh the costs of concession-so the struggle will probably escalate.
+In the colonial context, a cost/benefit analysis may plausibly favour a terrorist strategy, since imperial rulers may be prepared to give way.
+In domestic politics the stakes are usually much higher - the survival of the political elite and its associated hegemonic structure ('private property', 'capitalist institutions').
+For this elite, no benefit is likely to weigh against the costs of concession - so the struggle will probably escalate.
 Whereas 'compliance' may be secured by low levels of carefully targeted violence, agitational violence will intensify, and targeting may become indiscriminate in order to maximize shock.
-Here the outcome depends on whether the terrorists are generally perceived as public enemies or outlaws, hostes humani generis, with whom no meaningful interaction is acceptable.
+Here the outcome depends on whether the terrorists are generally perceived as public enemies, hostes humani generis, with whom no meaningful interaction is acceptable.

 Thornton's basic typology remains persuasive, though later writers have added further refinements.
-In an exceptionally lucid case study of revolutionary terrorism focused on the Algerian FLN (Front de Libération nationale; National Liberation Front), Martha Crenshaw suggested that the support-building function of terrorism encompassed two quite distinct aims: first, securing obedience or compliance (what Thornton called 'enforcement'); and, second, bidding for sympathy and ideological or moral endorsement.
-This 'inspiring' quality is often neglected, especially by conservative writers who wish to deny any legitimacy to violent action in pursuit of radical or revolutionary goals.
+In an exceptionally lucid case study of revolutionary terrorism focused on the Algerian FLN (Front de Libération nationale; National Liberation Front), Martha Crenshaw suggested that the support-building function of terrorism encompassed two distinct aims: first, securing obedience or compliance (what Thornton called 'enforcement'); and second, bidding for sympathy and ideological or moral endorsement.
+This 'inspiring' quality is often neglected, especially by conservative writers who are concerned to deny any legitimacy to terrorist action in pursuit of agitational or revolutionary goals.

-Endorsement may be the aim not only of revolutionary but also of counterrevolutionary, right-wing, or reactionary terror, dedicated to the prevention of change or the recovery of a former political order.
-This 'white terror' is often triggered by revolutionary change or the threat of it, and is characteristically prostate-like, for example, the array of Ulster loyalist paramilitary groups-but if the state is seen as already under alien domination, such groups can be impelled to attack the state they claim to be defending.
-The most spectacular and disturbing outbreak of this syndrome in recent years is the libertarian or whitesupremacist 'militias' in the USA, who hold that the federal government and its agencies, such as the Federal Bureau of Investigation (FBI), are under the control of a 'Zionist world government' (or indeed shapeshifting extraterrestrial lizards, for the surprisingly numerous adherents of David Icke) dedicated to the destruction of American liberty.
-Timothy McVeigh's bomb attack in Oklahoma City in 1995 (Figure 2) seems to have been conceived as a rallying-call to bring Americans to their senses, to make them see how things really are.
-Anders Behring Breivik's slaughter of seventy-seven people in Norway in 2011 was intended to alert Europe to its 'cultural suicide' in the face of Islam.
+Endorsement may be the objective not only of revolutionary but also of counter-revolutionary, right-wing or reactionary terror, dedicated to the prevention of change or the recovery of a former political order.
+This 'white terror' is often precipitated by revolutionary change or the threat of it, and is characteristically pro-state - as, for example, is the array of Ulster loyalist paramilitary groups - but if the state is seen as already under alien domination, such groups can be impelled to attack the state they claim to be defending.
+The most spectacular and disturbing recent outbreak of this syndrome is the libertarian or white-supremacist

+'militias' in the USA, who hold that the Federal government and its agencies, such as the FBI, are under the control of a 'Zionist world government' (or indeed lizards, for the surprisingly numerous adherents of David Icke) dedicated to the destruction of American liberty.
+Timothy McVeigh's act of retaliation against the FBI in Oklahoma city must surely have been conceived as a rallying-call to bring Americans to their senses, to make them see how things really are.
 This stands, as we shall see, in a long tradition of propaganda by deed.